GSG-CA/express-middleware/README.md

 ## What does a middleware function look like?

-A middleware function from the [Express docs](https://expressjs.com/en/guide/using-middleware.html), There are several important things to point out here:
+There are several important things to point out here about [middleware function](https://expressjs.com/en/guide/using-middleware.html):

 - Middleware functions usually have 3 standard params `req`, `res`, and `next`.
 The first two are objects, the last is a function that will call the next middleware function, if there is one.
 - Usually there is a **middleware chain**, meaning a chain of functions that are called one after the other, with the last function sending the response back to the browser.
 So we get the request from the browser, make any modifications and data additions, and then send a response back.